CMeeg/next-azure/README.md

   * Run `docker compose stop` to stop the containers; or
   * Run `docker compose down` to stop and remove the containers
 * When the containers are running you will be able to browse the app at [`http://localhost:3001/`](http://localhost:3001/)

-### Use a deployment slot for pre-production environments

-By default, the Pipeline will deploy your app to a separate App Service per target environment, but it also supports deploying to a single App Service using [deployment slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots) for each target environment.

-Using deployment slots is the [preferred way](https://docs.microsoft.com/en-us/azure/app-service/deploy-best-practices#use-deployment-slots) to approach deploying to multiple environments for a single application, but is an opt-in feature in this example repo as it requires you to make [an informed decision](#should-i-use-app-service-deployment-slots) because there is a cost involved.

-> The Pipeline also supports [auto swap](#configure-auto-swap-for-the-production-environment) of deployment slots, which is recommended to setup for your production environment if you choose to use deployment slots.

-Assuming you have already run the [initialisation script](#run-the-azure-initialisation-script) you can run the following script to setup deployment slots in your Pipeline:

-* `./.azure/setup/use-slots.ps1`
-  * To see a full description of the script and its parameters, run `Get-Help .azure/setup/use-slots.ps1 -Full`

-### Configure auto swap for the production environment

-[Auto swap](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#configure-auto-swap) involves deploying the app to a "source" deployment slot that automatically swaps to a "target" deployment slot.
-It is useful because it:

-* Minimises downtime - the app will be "[warmed up](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#specify-custom-warm-up)" in the source slot before it is swapped with the target slot
-* Enables easy rollback - if there is an issue post-deployment and you require rollback you can swap the target slot with the source slot (that now holds the previous version of your app)

-> You can configure auto swap for any target deployment slot, but it is most common to use it just for the production environment because typically that's the only environment where the above benefits will really matter, plus it effectively consumes one of your available slots so you wouldn't want to use it for every environment.

-Assuming you have already setup [deployment slots](#use-a-deployment-slot-for-pre-production-environments) you can modify your setup in the following way to use auto swap for your production environment:

-* Go to Pipelines > Library in your Azure DevOps project, and edit the following Variable Group (or equivalent if you have renamed your production environment):
-  * `{resourcePrefix}-env-vars-prod`
-    * `WebAppSwapSlotName` = `prodswap` (or feel free to name it whatever you like!)

 ### Add additional target environments